Complexity of polytope diameters via perfect matchings: Proof of via

-The remainder of this article is dedicated to the proof our second main result, \cref{thm:hardness-monotone-circuit}.
-To do so, as mentioned before, it suffices to prove \cref{thm:monotoneperfectmatchingpolytope}.
-We start by obtaining a precise description of the monotone diameter of the perfect matching polytope of a bipartite graph in graph theoretical terms.
-In the special case of complete (bipartite) graphs, this description was already observed by \textcite{Rispoli1992}.
+The remainder of this article is dedicated to the proof our second main result, \cref{thm:monotoneperfectmatchingpolytope}, based on the reduction described in \cref{sec:reduction-monotone-diameter}.
+We start by proving the description of the monotone diameter of the perfect matching polytope given in \cref{lemma:monotone-to-symmetric-difference}.

-\begin{lemma} Let $G$ be a bipartite graph with perfect matching polytope $P_G$.
-Then the monotone diameter of $P_G$ agrees with the maximum number of cycles in the symmetric difference of two perfect matchings in $G$. \end{lemma} \begin{proof} First let $\mathbf{x}$ be a vertex of $P_G$ corresponding to the perfect matching $M$, and let $\mathbf{c}\in \mathbb{R}^E$ be a cost function.
+\emph{Proof of \cref{lemma:monotone-to-symmetric-difference}.}\quad First let ${x}$ be a vertex of $P_G$ corresponding to the perfect matching $M$, and let ${c}\in \mathbb{R}^E$ be a cost function.
 Let $M^*$ be a minimum cost perfect matching in $G$ with respect to the costs $c$, corresponding to the $c$-optimal vertex $y$.
 Consider the cycles $\mathcal{C}$ of the symmetric difference $M\Delta M^*$.
-Flipping the edges of any cycle of $\mathcal{C}$ in $M$ reduces the costs with respect to $c$, as $M^*$ is a minimum cost matching.
-So in particular flipping the cycles of $\mathcal{C}$ one after another gives rise to a monotone walk of length $|\mathcal{C}|$ from $x$ to the optimal vertex $y$.
+Flipping the edges of any cycle of $\mathcal{C}$ with in $M$ does not increase the costs with respect to $c$, as $M^*$ is a minimum cost matching.
+So in particular flipping the cycles of $\mathcal{C}$ that reduce the cost one after another gives rise to a monotone walk of length $|\mathcal{C}|$ from $x$ to an optimal vertex $y'$.
+Note that due to cycles with an alternating cost of $0$ the optimal vertex we reach might differ from the vertex we used to guide the path.
+This is not an issue, as the definition of monotone diameter only uses the distance to any optimal vertex.

 As $\mathbf{x}$ and $\mathbf{c}$ were arbitrary, this proves that the monotone diameter of $P_G$ is bounded from above by the maximum number of cycles in the symmetric difference of two perfect matchings.